 \section{Introduction}

-Recent results on the geometry of certain tensor-triangulated categories arising from algebraic geometry and representation theory suggest a \textit{fiberwise phenomenon} in tensor-triangular geometry.
-For instance, Lau \cite{Lau23} showed that the Balmer spectrum of the category of perfect complexes $\mathrm{Perf}(\mathcal{X})$, for $\mathcal{X}$ the quotient stack of an affine scheme by the action of a finite group, is completely controlled by fiber functors obtained through certain base changes.
-On the other hand, in \cite{BBIKP}, the authors introduced a big category of representations $\mathrm{Rep}(G, R)$ for a finite group scheme $G$ defined over an arbitrary Noetherian base $R$, and showed that the geometry of $\mathrm{Rep}(G, R)$ is completely determined by the fiber functors obtained from base changes along the residue fields of $R$.
-In fact, the latter result generalizes Lau's result from the `small' to the `big' setting, at least in the case where the group action on the affine scheme is trivial.
+Recent results on the geometry of certain tensor-triangulated categories arising in algebraic geometry and representation theory point toward a \textit{fiberwise phenomenon} in tensor-triangular geometry.
+For example, Lau \cite{Lau23} proved that the Balmer spectrum of the category of perfect complexes $\mathrm{Perf}(\mathcal{X})$, where $\mathcal{X}$ is the quotient stack of an affine scheme by the action of a finite group, is completely controlled by fiber functors arising from suitable base changes.

+On the other hand, in \cite{BBIKP}, the authors introduced a big category of representations $\mathrm{Rep}(G, R)$ for a finite group scheme $G$ over an arbitrary Noetherian base ring $R$, and showed that the geometry of $\mathrm{Rep}(G, R)$ is entirely determined by the fiber functors obtained via base change to the residue fields of $R$.
+In fact, this result extends Lau’s theorem from the ``small'' to the ``big'' setting, at least in the case where the action of the group on the affine scheme is trivial.

 With this in mind, we focus on the question: for a given family of functors $\{f_i\colon \T\to \T_i\}_{i\in I}$, what conditions on $\T$, $\T_i$, and the functors $f_i$ allow us to transport geometric information from the $\T_i$ to geometric information of $\T$?